 - How to manage atherosclerosis to prevent a stroke

-Atherosclerosis develops when fat, cholesterol, and other substances accumulate in the inner lining of your arteries.
+Atherosclerosis develops when blood cells, fat, cholesterol, and other substances accumulate in the inner lining of your arteries.
 This buildup is called plaque and it can cause the arteries to narrow and harden.
 As arteries become narrower due to plaque buildup, blood flow to other areas of the body becomes gradually obstructed.
 According to the NIH, around half of Americans between ages 45 and 84 have atherosclerosis.

 Now, let’s discuss how atherosclerosis is related to stroke.
 In short, a stroke takes place when the brain’s blood flow is compromised.
 This leads to cell death and tissue damage within the brain.
-A stroke can be caused when an artery within or leading to the brain becomes clogged (ischemic stroke) or bursts (hemorrhagic stroke).
-This cuts off the supply of oxygen-rich blood to the brain, which causes brain cells to die.
+A stroke can be caused when an artery within or leading to the brain becomes blocked (ischemic stroke) or bursts (hemorrhagic stroke).
+This impairs the supply of oxygen-rich blood to the brain and causes the affected areas to lose their important functions.

 Atherosclerosis can affect the arteries in any region of the body.
-When it develops in the arteries leading to the brain (the carotid and vertebral arteries) or within the brain (the intracranial arteries.
+This includes the arteries leading to the brain, called the carotid and vertebral arteries, or arteries within the brain, known as the intracranial arteries.
 When atherosclerosis causes these arteries to narrow, it increases the risk of an ischemic stroke.
 In fact, most ischemic strokes are caused by atherosclerosis.

 Risk Factors for Atherosclerosis and Stroke